crimeraaa/dst-shellbells/README_OR_PERISH.md

 	}
 	return notes    -- at the very end return the notes table. this is later called with `require("notetable_dsmaintheme)` for the default song parameter.

 I added comments to try to explain what's going on, but let me explain it again here if it's note clear.
 The file starts out by creating a table called `notes`.
 Under the `notes` table, we have many more tables within its scope.
-Each of these tables, or as I prefer to call them "note tables", contain two things.
+Each of these tables, or as I prefer to call them "individual note tables", contain two things.